 Shooting In Full Frame Mode

-If you want to shoot Full Frame mode, there are a few advantages and disadvantages you should consider.
+If you want to shoot in Full Frame mode, there are a few advantages and disadvantages you should consider.

-Advantages Of Shooting Full Frame Video
+Advantages Of Shooting Full-Frame Video

 -You’ll get the full frame field of view of your lenses.
 A 50mm will look like 50mm.